 The ORSC was created by the Ohio General Assembly in 1968 and is one of the oldest permanent pension oversight bodies in the nation.
 It is composed of three members each of the Ohio House of Representatives and the Ohio Senate, three members appointed by the Governor, and the executive directors of each of the five state retirement systems as non-voting members.
-Its purpose is to advise and inform the state legislature on all matters relating to the benefits, funding, investment, and operation of Ohio's five state retirement systems: the Public Employees Retirement System (PERS), the Ohio Police and Fire Pension Fund (OP&F), the State Teachers Retirement System (STRS), the School Employees Retirement System (SERS), and the State Highway Patrol Retirement System (SHPRS).
-As of January 1, 2021, Ohio's five state retirement, disability, and survivor coverage to approximately 1.1 million members, retirees, and their beneficiaries.
+Its purpose is to advise and inform the state legislature and other elected officials on all matters relating to the benefits, funding, investment, and operation of Ohio's five state retirement systems: the Public Employees Retirement System (PERS), the Ohio Police and Fire Pension Fund (OP&F), the State Teachers Retirement System (STRS), the School Employees Retirement System (SERS), and the Highway Patrol Retirement System (HPRS).
+As of January 1, 2022, Ohio's five state retirement systems have assets totaling approximately \$266 billion.
+The retirement systems provide retirement, disability, and survivor coverage to approximately 1.1 million members, retirees, and their beneficiaries.
 The statutes governing the ORSC are found in Chapter 171 of the Ohio Revised Code.